Connection (CNXN)

 12. Is Now The Time To Buy Connection?

 Connection doesn’t pass our quality test.
-To begin with, its revenue growth was weak over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its operating margins reveal poor profitability compared to other business services companies.
+To kick things off, its revenue growth was weak over the last five years.
+And while its projected EPS for the next year implies the company will continue generating shareholder value, the downside is its operating margins reveal poor profitability compared to other business services companies.
 On top of that, its low free cash flow margins give it little breathing room.

-Connection’s P/E ratio based on the next 12 months is 16.3x.
-This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.
+Connection’s P/E ratio based on the next 12 months is 15.5x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.